Laronk/Filmmaking_Tutorials/Writing/Save_the_cat__Story_Beats/Save_the_cat__Story_Beats.md

 * Here comes a deeper, more detailed look at the status quo of the hero’s world, before it is violently shaken up.
 Crucial details about the **character flaws** they might be working to overcome will show up here too.

 * We meet our hero and see why we should root for them (**save the cat moment**).
-* Hero's world is established: challanges both external (environment / wants) and internal (falws / needs).
+* Hero's world is established: challanges both external (environment / wants) and internal (flaws / needs).

   **Example: `"Interstellar"`**